 - “Letting Go: The Pathway of Surrender” by Dr. David R. Hawkins (2012).
 This title provides strategies on how to surrender, which is key for spiritual growth.
 The book also includes a long list of all the possible and impossible things that people do when they refuse to surrender.
 Hilarious!

 - “The Emotion Code: How to Release Your Trapped Emotions for Abundant Health, Love, and Happiness” by Dr. Bradley Nelson (2007).
 Emotions can be an Achilles heel for highly sensitive people – especially when negative emotions get trapped in our system.
 This fascinating book explores emotions from an energy perspective.
+You can read more about the Emotion Code and schedule a 1:1 appointment with me here.

 - “You Can Heal Your Life” by Louise Hay (1984).
 This classic in self-help and personal growth is as accurate today as it ever was.
 It teaches you how to overcome limiting beliefs, and how to train your mind to become the powerful tool it’s meant to be.